 High Houses is in the Northern Fells of the Lake District - fell walking heaven.
 The obvious popular favourites of Skiddaw and Blencathra are a short drive away.

 But if you prefer your fell walking a little quieter, a little easier perhaps - then the Northern Fells are for you.
 High Pike and Carrock Fell near Caldbeck offer fabulous views over the Lake District as well as the North Pennines.

 Binsey and Brae Fell offer views west to the Solway Firth and Scotland.
 The walking is easy and straightforward and quiet!

-The North Western Fells can also be easily accessed via Cockermouth and Whinlatter Pass with Loweswater, Crummock Water and Buttermere - different scenary again, but every bit as rewarding - walking for every level.
+The North Western Fells are easily accessed via Cockermouth and Whinlatter Pass with Loweswater, Crummock Water and Buttermere - walking for every standard.

 Quest 4 Adventure are a friendly, reliable local company offering a range of superb Lake District outdoor adventures.

 High Houses is located in great mountain biking country.
 Lots of quiet bridleways and roads to explore with very little traffic.